Skip to Local Navigation

 The Urban Studies Program is housed in the Department of Geography.
 Because urban issues cut across a variety of disciplines, the program takes an interdisicplinary approach.
 Each student participates in a small core of courses in Geography but also chooses from courses within one of two concentrations (Urban Theory and Practice or Applied Urban Geography).
 The result is a customized program that provides essential information about the dynamics, form, and characteristic of urban regions while allowing students to design an individualized program of study.

-Certificate in Urban Studies (Requirements)
+Certificate in Urban Studies (Requirements (as of Fall 2010)

 1. A bachelor's degree, which may be earned concurrently.